Olm: Conservation

 The olm was first protected in Slovenia in 1922 along with all cave fauna, but the protection was not effective and a substantial black market came into existence.
 In 1982 it was placed on a list of rare and endangered species.
 This list also had the effect of prohibiting trade of the species.
 After joining the European Union in 2004, Slovenia had to establish mechanisms for protection of the species included in the EU Habitats Directive.
 The olm is included in a Slovenian Red list of endangered species, thus its capturing or killing is allowed only under specific circumstances determined by the local authorities (e.g. scientific study).

 In Croatia, the olm is protected by the legislation designed to protect amphibians – collecting is possible only for research purposes by permission of the National Administration for Nature and Environment Protection.
 As of 2020 the Croatian population has been assessed as 'critically endangered' in Croatia.

 As of 1999, the environmental laws in Bosnia and Herzegovina and Montenegro had not yet been clarified for this species.

 In the 1980s the IUCN claimed that some illegal collection of this species for the pet trade took place, but that the extent of this was unknown: this text has been copied into subsequent assessments, but by now the anecdotic claims are not considered to be indicative of a major threat.
 Since the 1980s until the most recent assessment in 2022 the organisation has rated the conservation status for the IUCN Red List as 'vulnerable', this because of its natural distribution being fragmented over a number of cave systems as opposed to being continuous, and what they consider a decline in extent and quality of its habitat, which they assume means that the population has been decreasing for the last 40 years.

 Zagreb Zoo in Croatia houses the olm.
 Historically, olms were kept in several zoos in Germany, as well as in Belgium, the Netherlands, Slovenia and the United Kingdom.
-At present they can only be experienced at Zagreb Zoo, Hermannshöhle in Germany and Vivarium Proteus (Proteus Vivarium) within Postojnska jama (Postojna Cave) in Slovenia.
+At present [when?], they can be experienced only at Zagreb Zoo, Hermannshöhle in Germany and Vivarium Proteus (Proteus Vivarium) within Postojnska jama (Postojna Cave) in Slovenia.
 There are also captive breeding programs in places like France.